London Marathon Training Plan: Beginners to Advanced!

 12 weeks london marathon training plan

-Download Your All-In-One Training Guide for the 2023 London Marathon here.
+Check Out Your All-In-One Training Guide for the 2025 London Marathon

 This plan, like the beginner’s training plan, offers 4 training days per week, with 3 active recovery days.
 This means taking up other forms of light exercises such as walking or yoga.